Skip to content

 It is recommended to include the student's Supervisor Name and Contact Information in the offer letter.

 The form below may be used as an alternative to the offer letter.
+If it is a remote position, students are required to complete the CPT Employer Form.

 CPT EMPLOYER FORM